 HUNSDON HOUSE NEWS

-We are looking forward to singing and acting during our Nativity, which we will do on our last day of term.
-It has been cold to play in our garden recently, but we go outside every day and we look at the seasonal changes.
+We are looking forward to singing and acting during our Nativity, which we will perform on our last day of term.
+It has been too cold to play in our garden recently, but we go outside every day to look at the seasonal changes.

 We wish everyone a merry and peaceful Christmas and New Year and we will return on Thursday 4th January 2018!

-As the days are darker now, we are looking forward to our traditional St Martin's Celebration with our handmade lanterns later today.
-We have practised some songs and hope many of our families will attend...
+As the days are darker now, we are looking forward to our traditional St Martin's Celebration with our handmade lanterns.
+We have practised some songs and hope many of our families will attend.

 Children and parents of the nursery have been busy with arts & crafts, creating beautiful decorations to sell at our upcoming Christmas Market on Friday 24th November, this will be in aid of our chosen charity Amos Trust.

 We are happy to be back in our nursery and we welcomed our new starters and returning children at the beginning of term.
 We are currently covering the theme of "Continents of the world, their trees and animals", which is a very interesting subject!

 Our garden is looking beautiful with autumnal colours at the moment and we have collected potatoes, carrots and tomatoes from our vegetable plot recently.

 We will hold a Harvest Celebration and collection of food donations for the Oxford Food Bank in October.